 Even When You Don’t Get Your First Choice, Things Still Work Out

 When I got divorced six years ago, my twin girls were only seven.
-Too young to really understand what it meant, but old enough to know that having their dad and I live separately was not what they wanted; not anyone’s first choice.
+Too young to understand what it meant, but old enough to know that having their dad and I live separately was not what they wanted, not anyone’s first choice.
 I heard versions of a similar story from my stepsons.
-No doubt that it was a bumpy few years, when we were on our separate journeys and then when we joined up.
+No doubt that it was a bumpy few years when we were on our separate journeys and then when we joined up.

 Fast forward to today, five years later.
 We are a family who shows up for one another.
-Whether it is for dinner or something bigger, we’re making it work.
-When college application time rolls around, I’m keeping this one in my back pocket.
-I’ll remind our kids that while they may not get into their top pick, things will still work out.
-Because there isn’t only one right school for anyone and each of them already knows how to thrive when it comes to Plan B time.
+Whether for dinner or something bigger, we’re making it work.
+I’m keeping this one in my back pocket when college application time rolls around.
+I’ll remind our kids that while they may not get into their top pick, things will still work out because there isn’t only one right school for anyone, and each of them already knows how to thrive when it comes to Plan B time.

 You Can Make Big Transitions (You’ve Done it Before)

 Moving to a different state.
 Living in a different space.
 Going to a new school.
 Been there.
 Done that.
-It’s not easy to start over at any point in life, and our kids know this first hand.
-Building a new life is messy, scary and exciting, whether you are in second grade, your mid-forties or a new freshman on campus.
+It’s not easy to start over at any point in life; our kids know this firsthand.
+Building a new life is messy, scary, and exciting, whether in second grade, mid-forties, or a new freshman on campus.

-While it was not our kids first choice to start fresh, they proved they could do it at an age when they couldn’t even tie their own shoes, which is why I will worry just a little bit less about whether they can successfully handle the college transition.
+While it was not our kid’s first choice to start fresh, they proved they could do it at an age when they couldn’t even tie their shoes, which is why I will worry just a little bit less about whether they can successfully handle the college transition.

 Living with People Ain’t Always Easy

 Sharing a house with family is hard.
 Sharing a house with people who are becoming your family is harder.
 Everyone must be known: their likes and dislikes, habits and peeves, styles and quirks.
 He is pretty much always late.
 She is a slob.
 He is a loud talker.
 She is moody.
-Whatever it is, it’s not easy to start living with strangers, even when they have been pre-approved by a parent or by a college admissions board.
-You might gain step-siblings and new best-friends, but you also lose a bit of some things, too: privacy along with the ability to treat your living space as if you and those closest to you are the only ones who live there.
+Whatever it is, it’s not easy to start living with strangers, even when they have been pre-approved by a parent or college admissions board.
+You might gain step-siblings and new best friends, but you also lose some things: privacy and the ability to treat your living space as if you and those closest to you are the only ones who live there.

 In our house, we all need to take turns.
-Whether it is to use the computer, get cleaned up or share how your day was.
-If we aren’t respectful and considerate of one another it can make for a fair amount of unpleasantness, followed by a cold shower.
-Undoubtedly, for our kids, and anyone else living in blended household, they will have figured this out before they become someone else’s roommate (and, hopefully, not someone’s inconsiderate one).
+Whether it is to use the computer, get cleaned up, or share your day.
+If we aren’t respectful and considerate of one another, it can make for a fair amount of unpleasantness, followed by a cold shower.
+Undoubtedly, our kids and anyone living in a blended household will have figured this out before becoming someone else’s roommate (and, hopefully, not someone’s inconsiderate one).

 Every Name Has a Story

-We may be one blended family, but in our house, there are three active surnames.
-I have a different one from my girls and my husband and boys share another.
-We sometimes call ourselves the MAPs – a first-letter mash-up of our last names.
-It’s a good reminder that behind any name, whether it is a given one or a chosen one, there are stories, traditions and personal histories that make each of us unique.
+We may be one blended family, but there are three active surnames in our house.
+I have a different one from my girls, and my husband and boys share another.
+We sometimes call ourselves the MAPs — a first-letter mash-up of our last names.
+It’s a good reminder that behind any name, whether a given one or a chosen one, stories, traditions, and personal histories make each of us unique.

 Because of our family’s mix of names and backgrounds, our kids have had to learn how to accept new people into their lives in a very personal way.
-At the same time, they have had to figure out who they are and whose they are in the midst of super-sized families that have eight grandparents and countless cousins.
+At the same time, they have had to figure out who they are and whose they are amid super-sized families with eight grandparents and countless cousins.
 No matter where they end up at school, they will leave here with a hard-won appreciation for other people’s stories, including their own.
-My hope is that it has instilled them with open hearts and minds when it comes to meeting roommates, professors and the rest of the world at large.
+I hope that it has instilled in them open hearts and minds when meeting roommates, professors, and the rest of the world.

 You Have to Find Your Place at the Table

-Much like we did at home, all first-year students must figure out their spot at the table, both literally and figuratively.
-It is part of the college journey of discovering more about who you are and who your people are.
-When our four head off to their separate, respective campus dining halls, the feeling of having to find their seats may feel very familiar and I won’t complain about that one bit.
+Much like we did at home, all first-year students must figure out their spot at the table, literally and figuratively.
+It is part of the college journey of discovering more about yourself and your people.
+When our four head off to their separate, respective campus dining halls, having to find their seats may feel very familiar, and I won’t complain about that one bit.

-Until then, I am going to appreciate being on the road to college with our blended crew.
-While it might be easier if there were a plan or a map to help us, I can’t complain about that either; the MAPs are making their way without.
+Until then, I will appreciate being on the road to college with our blended crew.
+While it might be easier if there were a plan or a map to help us, I can’t complain; the MAPs are making their way without.